apache/flink/docs/quickstart/scala_api_quickstart.md

 libraryDependencies ++= Seq("org.apache.flink" % "flink-scala" % "{{site.version}}", "org.apache.flink" % "flink-clients" % "{{site.version}}")
 ~~~

 Now the application can be executed by `sbt run`.
 By default SBT runs an application in the same JVM itself is running in.
-This can lead to lass loading issues with Flink.
+This can lead to class loading issues with Flink.
 To avoid these, append the following line to `build.sbt`:

 ~~~scala
 fork in run := true